Herrsching am Ammersee

 Situated at one terminus of the Munich S-Bahn line S8, the village is popular with travellers for its water-sports and as the starting point of trips to the Benedictine Andechs Abbey.
 Herrsching is also a stop for touring steamships of the Bavarian Seenschiffahrt or lake fleet.

+Herrsching is home for the unit finance of "college of public service in Bavaria".

-Prior to the Second World War, Herrsching was home to the Hersching Business School (Reichsfinanzschule Hersching).
-From 1945 to 1946, the school was converted into a POW hospital and rehab facility for soldiers who had lost limbs.
+Prior to the Second World War, it was there the Reichsfinanzschule Hersching.
+From 1943 to 1946, the school was converted into a hospital and rehab facility for soldiers who had lost limbs.